maveonair/.github/profile/README.md

-My active development has migrated to [Codeberg](https://codeberg.org/maveonair) to support community-driven, non-profit open source infrastructure.
+My personal projects have migrated to [Codeberg](https://codeberg.org/maveonair) to use community-driven, non-profit open source infrastructure.